IMPORTANT NOTICE: Stage 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

 The responsibility is on the licensee to ensure adequate facilities are provided.
 Substantial fines may apply for non-compliance.

-Licensees may apply to the Victorian Commission for Gambling and Liquor Regulation for an exemption to their mandatory requirement to provide free water.
+Licensees may apply to the VCGLR for an exemption to their mandatory requirement to provide free water.

-The Commission has discretion over which applications are approved, and will determine each application on its own merits.
-However, under the Liquor Control Reform Act 1998, the Commission must consider:
+The VCGLR has discretion over which applications are approved, and determines each application on its own merits.
+However, under the Liquor Control Reform Act 1998, the VCGLR must consider:

-For example, an exemption may be granted where the licensee does not have access to mains water and the lack of free drinking water will not lead to alcohol-related harm.
+For example, an exemption may be granted where the licensee doesn’t have access to mains water and the lack of free drinking water won’t lead to alcohol-related harm.

-If you wish to apply for an exemption, you can download the application form Exemption from the requirement to provide free drinking water at licensed premises (PDF 338 KB).
+If you wish to apply for an exemption, you can download the application form Exemption from the requirement to provide free drinking water at licensed premises (PDF, 124.48 KB).

 Free water is an important part of RSA.
 Advertise availability in your venue now.